deeplearning4j/deeplearning4j-docs/core-concepts.md

 The simplest way, is to reset your `DataSetIterator` and loop over the fit call as many times as you want.
 This way you can train your model for as many epochs as you think is a good fit.

-Another one of them is the `.iterations(N)` configuration parameter.
-It decides how often the network should iterate (i.e. train) over a a single mini-batch in a row.
-So, if you had 3 mini-batches A, B and C, setting `.iterations(3)` would result in your network learning with the data as `AAABBBCCC`, in contrast using 3 epochs with `.iterations(1)` would feed the data to the network as `ABCABCABC`.

 Yet another way would be to use an [EarlyStoppingTrainer](http://deeplearning4j.org/doc/org/deeplearning4j/earlystopping/trainer/EarlyStoppingTrainer.html).
 You can configure this trainer to run for as many epochs as you like and additionally for as long as you like.
 It will evaluate the performance of your